Nels2/CW-Automation/README.md

 FILES TO EDIT: cw-disckcleanup.py
 - NIC packet issue tickets(./start.sh 4) \
 FILES TO EDIT: cw-nic.py
+*You also need to edit this file:* cw-srvcebrd.py
 This is merely a project I decided to go about to learn how to web scrape.
 I actually plan to use this script to automate opening tickets/closing tickets in ConnectWise, along with running a script in ConnectWise Automate that handles the ticket's issue.
 Feel Free to use..
 Requires selenium and geckodriver.